Science of Reading Badge Rubric

 2 points:

-• Applicant accurately describes and provides examples of how the science of reading research and evidence-based practices help ensure all students have an equal opportunity to learn and succeed in reading.
+• Applicant accurately describes and provides examples of how the science of reading research and evidence-based practices help ensure all students, including those with learning differences and disabilities, have an equal opportunity to learn and succeed in reading.

 1 point:

-• Applicant provides a vague or general explanation of the role science of reading research plays in informing instruction for students with learning differences but does not provide concrete details or examples.
+• Applicant’s description of the role science of reading research plays in informing instruction for students with learning differences and disabilities needs further clarity, detail, or explanation.

 0 points:

-• Applicant does not describe the role science of reading research plays in evidence-based instruction for students with learning differences.
+• Applicant does not describe the role science of reading research plays in evidence-based instruction for students with learning differences and disabilities.

 Sample Evidence Collection